yzyii/luashitacast/README.md

 [Special Commands]
 /warpme           - equips a warp cudgel and uses it after 30 seconds and locks equipment.
                     use /lock to unlock again.
-/addmp [number]   - adds a set amount of mp to decide usage of the IdleMaxMP sets for use when eating food or other +mp effects.
+/addmp [number]   - adds a set amount of MP to decide usage of the IdleMaxMP sets.
-                    type /addmp without a number to display the current value.
+                    This can be used when eating food or for other +MP effects. type /addmp without a number to display the current value.
 /lockset [number] - equips the given lockset and locks equipment
                     use /lock to unlock again.